Medically reviewed by Drugs.com. Last updated on Dec 23, 2021.

 Clozapine can cause some very serious blood problems that you will not be able to feel.
 Your doctor will check your blood at regular visits and it is important that you have your blood tests done when they are scheduled.
 The pharmacy will give you clozapine only if your blood tests show that it is safe for you to take it.
 Your doctor will make sure the medicine is working properly and change the dosage if needed.

-Clozapine may cause drowsiness, blurred vision or convulsions (seizures).
-Do not drive, operate machines, or do anything else that could be dangerous while you are taking clozapine.
+Clozapine may cause drowsiness, blurred vision, convulsions (seizures), or to have trouble with thinking or controlling body movements, which may lead to falls, fractures or other injuries.
+Do not drive, operate machines, swimming, climbing, or do anything else that could be dangerous until you know how clozapine affects you.